 What is young-onset dementia?

-People with dementia whose symptoms started before they were 65 are often described as 'younger people with dementia' or as having young-onset dementia.
+People with dementia whose symptoms started before they were 65 are often described as ‘younger people with dementia’ or as having young-onset dementia.
 The age of 65 is used because it is the age at which people traditionally retired.
-However, this is an artificial cut-off point as opposed to having any biological significance.
+However, this is an artificial cut-off point without any biological significance.

 Young-onset dementia is also more likely to cause problems with movement, walking, co-ordination or balance.
 This is one reason why younger people with dementia may see a neurologist (a specialist in diseases of the brain and nervous system) rather than – or as well as – a psychiatrist (a specialist in mental health).

 However, people under 65 do not generally have the co-existing long-term medical conditions of older people – especially diseases of the heart and circulation.
 They are usually physically fitter and dementia may be the only serious condition that a younger person is living with.

 Young-onset dementia is more likely than late-onset dementia to be hereditary.
 In around 10% of all people with young onset dementia the condition seems to have been inherited from a parent.
 If dementia has been inherited, the diagnosis may have implications for birth relatives of the person such as their siblings (brothers and sisters) or children.